bluecats/bluecats-android-sdk/README.md

 Need some beacons?
 Check out our online store for a [StarterPack](http://store.bluecats.com/collections/featured-products/products/bluecats-starterpack-with-usb) or email our [sales team](mailto:sales@bluecats.com).

 ## Change Logs
+### v2.1.3
+* Added an embedded BCBeaconManagerCallback instance to enable background scan for the situations when the BlueCatsSDK is running but no app compoments are able to receive beacons list, especially for Android 8+.
+See Sample Code here in [background-scan branch](https://github.com/henrybluecats/JobServiceSample/tree/background-scan)

 ### v2.1.2
 * Support Android O+ for the background execution limits.
 * Stability Update.